hypernumbers/learn_elisp_the_hard_way/contents/lesson-5-3-scope-of-variables-set-setq-let-etc.rst

 Lesson 5-3 - Scope Of Variables (set, setq, let etc)
 ====================================================

-We have seen that eLisp has some variables that *appear* global in scope.
+We have seen that Elisp has some variables that *appear* global in scope.
 We looked at the variable ``fill-column`` in lesson 2-4 and it appeared to one such.

 If we evaluate ``fill-column`` in *\*scratch\** we get the value: